-In addition to the validation of ELISA kits, we tested the effects of repeated freeze-thaw cycles on the stability of C and T concentrations in serum.
-Concentrations of C decreased significantly after the exposure to four, six, and eight freeze-thaw cycles (p<0.05), while T concentrations did not (p>0.05).
+In addition to the validation of ELISA kits, the effects of repeated freeze-thaw son the stability of C and T concentrations in serum was sted.
+Concentrations of C decreased significantly after the exposure to four, six, and eight freezethaw cycles, while T concentrations did not.
 Concentrations of C declined up to 33.94% after eight freeze-thaw cycles, whereas the percentage changes in T concentrations were less than 10% in all test groups.
-These findings show that T is more resilient to freeze-thaw cycles compared to C. The reason why C and T concentrations decreased after exposure to repeated freeze-thaw cycles is not entirely clear.
-It is possible, however, that the serum left at high temperatures (27.6±0.7°C) during the six hours of the thawing process might facilitate the increased degradation of C and T15 Consequently, less antigen in the serum binds with the antibody of the assay37.
-Thus, C and T concentrations in all test groups were lower than the control group.
+These findings show that T is more resilient to freeze-thaw cycles compared to C. The reason why C concentrations decreased after exposure to repeated freeze-thaw cycles and T concentrations did not, it-is not entirely clear.
+For C, it is possible, however, that the serum left at high temperatures (27.6±0.7°C) during the six hours of the thawing process might facilitate the increased degradation of C16.
+Consequently, less antigen in the serum binds with the antibody of the assay38.
+Thus, C concentrations in all test groups were lower than the control group.

 From a practical point of view, our results suggest that commercial C (EIA-1887) and T (EIA-1559) ELISA kits can accurately measure C and T concentrations, respectively, in the serum of animals such as Aceh cattle.
-It can advantageous to use these commercial assays over assays specifically designed for animals because of their relatively low price.
+It can ad geous to use these commercial assays over assays specificanty designed for animals because of their relatively low price.
 On the other hand, repeated freeze-thaw cycles must be considered, especially for the C measurement.
 Therefore, conditions that may potentially cause repeated freeze-thaw cycles of samples designated for hormone analysis (e.g. frequent power outages) should be avoided.
-Some efforts can be performed to prevent the possibility of repeated freeze-thaw cycles, such as installing a backup generator in each laboratory to supply electricity when there are power outages, filling each freezer with a blanket of ice packs to maintain the temperature inside the freezer during the power outage, averting the use of an aliquot of serum/plasma for several analyses at different times, and dividing serum into several aliquots when several analyses should be performed from the same sample15.
+Some efforts can be performed to prevent the possibility of repeated freeze-thaw cycles16.
+First, installing a backup generator to supply electricity when there are power outages.
+Second, filling each freezer with a blanket of ice packs to maintain the temperature inside the freezer during the power outage.
+Third, averting the use of an aliquot of serum/plasma for several analyses at different times.
+Fourth, dividing serum into several aliquots when several analyses sh from the same sample.